hortus-neu/cifar10-resnet--flask-inference/README.md

 - TensorBoard visualization and evaluation with confusion matrix
 - Flask-based inference API (with `/health` and `/predict` endpoints)
 - Deployment on AWS EC2 (tested on Ubuntu 22.04 + Python 3.10)
+- Published Docker image to Docker Hub and deployed on AWS EC2 for reproducible inference service

 ---